chrivand/Firepower_O365_Feed_Parser/README.md

 These instructions will enable you to download the script and run it, so that the output can be used in Firepower as a network object.

-Written by Christopher van der Made
+Written by Christopher van der Made (Cisco)